The Legend of Zelda: Tears of the Kingdom Review – Why This Controversial Masterpiece Redefined Open-World Gaming

 Industry Impact:

-- Physics-based interaction systems in upcoming titles
+• Physics-based interaction systems getting integrated into upcoming titles across multiple studios

-- Player-driven content creation tools
+• Player-driven content creation tools becoming a more standard expectation

-- Multi-layered world design philosophy
+• Multi-layered world design philosophy showing up in pitches and post-mortems

 Should You Play Tears of the Kingdom in 2025?